ProactiveProgrammers/proactive-review-two-discrete-structures-starter/writing/review.md

 TODO: Retype the learning objective and then explain what you did to improve your knowledge
 TODO: When you are writing your response to this question, please follow this template:

+When I was working on `fill in the name of a project`, I made a mistake when I `explain details about the mistake`.
+I did not understand `explain what you did not understand`.
+Now I know `explain what you know`.
+I revealed the gap in my understanding by `explain what steps you took to identify the gap`.
+Now I know `explain what you now know`.
+To demonstrate my improved understanding, I will `explain what steps you will take now that you understand the learning objective`.

 ### Give a learning objective that connects to covered material but for which you must continue to work